Quez4223/MarQuez-LeDay-Portfolio/README.md

 This is my latest project.
 It is a task manager app aimed at first time dads.
 It was made with React-Native.
 Since this was made in React-Native this is a mobile app and you will need to download expo go on your device in order to view it.
 [PapaBear](https://expo.io/@quezzo/projects/papa_bear) ,[you can find the code for the app here:](https://github.com/Quez4223/PAPABEAR)

+## Netflix Clone:
+My lastest project is an attempt to create a clone of Netflix using React.js and Firebase.
+[Netflix Clone](https://netflix-clone-85e53.web.app/) , [you can find the code for the app here:](https://github.com/Quez4223/Netflix-Clone)